 At HT-immediate block ack agreement establishment:

-In a block ack agreement that does not use segmentation and reassembly, WinStartR = SSN from the ADDBA Request frame that elicited the ADDBA Response frame that established the HT-immediate block ack agreement or from the MPDU that synchronized the unsolicted Block ACK agreement.
+In a block ack agreement that does not use segmentation and reassembly, WinStartR = SSN from the ADDBA Request frame that elicited the ADDBA Response frame that established the HT-immediate block ack agreement or from the MPDU that synchronized the unsolicted block ack agreement.
 Otherwise, WinStartR = MPDU SSN from the ADDBA Request frame that elicited the ADDBA Response frame that established the block ack agreement.

 WinEndR = WinStartR + WinSizeR – 1